browserengineering/book/book/invalidation.md

 ::: {.further}
-[Under-invalidation][under-invalidation] is the technical name for the bug where you forget to set the dirty flag on a field when you change a dependency.
+[Under-invalidation][under-invalidation] is the technical name for the forgetting to set the dirty flag on a field when you change a dependency.
+It often causes a bug where a particular change needs to be happen multiple times to finally "take".
+In other words, this kind of bug creates accidental non-idempotency!
 These bugs are [hard to find][hard-to-find], because they typically only show up if you make a very specific sequence of changes.
-The characteristic symptom of this bug is that a particular change needs to happen multiple times to "take".
-In other words, this kind of bug creates accidental non-idempotency!
 :::

 [under-invalidation]: https://developer.chrome.com/articles/layoutng/#under-invalidation